tijptjik/ascension/S06/rules.md

 For example, if Player A has House Bolton, and Player B has House Stark, if Sansa Stark is on both their rosters, and scores 100 points in the Damage category - pending any further modification by health, missions, house abilities - Player A would apply its 10% bonus  and be awarded 110 points, whereas Player B would not have any House Bonus and be awarded 100 points.

-### Bidding for a House

-In order to maximise the number of people playing as the house of their choice, we are following a bidding procedure:

-1. The Game Master will open up a Thread on Facebook with all players.
-2. Each Player announces which House they wish to take.
-3. If the House of your choice is uncontested after all 12 players have mentioned their preference, or 24 hours have past.
-You claim that House.
-4. If however a House is contested, the claimants will bid against each other to win the House
-    1. You bid with the % of points you're willing to give up from the first episode.
-So if you bid '10' and win the House, it means you will only receive 90% of the points awarded for the first episode.
-    2. If you bid over 100%, overages are deducted from subsequent episodes.
-So 250% means you don't score any points for the first two episodes and onlf half for the third episode.... really, don't enter a bidding war.
-    3. If you lose a contested house, you can pick an unclaimed House - first come, first serve.
-    4. The bidding process will run until everyone has picked a House, or 36 hours, whichever comes first.
-    5. If a player fails to indicate their interest within 24 hours, they are randomly assigned an unclaimed House by the Game Master.
-This is to unsure that the other players can proceed to the bidding round for contested Houses.
-5. The Game Master registers your House in the Game.

 ![](http://cdn0.dailydot.com/cache/55/53/55533daaa880e88328d55b821e00e2d9.jpg)

 ## Characters